 - Symptom checklists

 Sometimes, especially with young children, a psychologist will request to observe the individual being tested in a natural setting like a classroom.
 This observation can be incredibly valuable to the psychologist because it allows them to understand the person in different contexts.

 For example, when evaluating a child, the psychologist may want to see if the child behaves differently at school than at home, or assess how the child behaves around his/her peers, or find out if the child is treated differently than other students in the classroom.

 This kind of information can enrich the assessment and help the evaluator get a well-rounded picture of the person being assessed and allow for very targeted treatment recommendations.

 Once all the information is gathered, the psychologist creates a comprehensive and integrated assessment of the individual, usually creating a thorough report with recommendations.
 Some of these recommendations will be home-based recommendations and others will be academic or vocational-based.
 This information is also communicated via a feedback session with the client.
 With permission from the client (or guardian), feedback may also be given to a school, college (for a college-aged student) or vocational setting (if it is for an adult).

 A psychoeducational assessment is never focused on a single test score or number.
 Every person has a range of competencies that can be evaluated through a number of methods.
 A psychologist is there to evaluate the competencies as well as the limitations of the person, and report on them in an objective but helpful manner.

-If you would like to meet or talk with one of our child psychologists in Philadelphia about academic assessments call us at (267) 861-3685, option 1.
-Or fill out our secure online form.
+If you would like to meet or talk with one of our child psychologists in the Philadelphia area about academic assessments call us at (267) 861-3685, option 1; or fill out our online form.